SCS Parylene Properties

 Parylene D, the third member of the series, is produced from the same raw material as Parylene N, modified by the substitution of chlorine atoms for two of the aromatic hydrogens.
 Parylene D is similar in properties to Parylene C with the added ability to withstand slightly higher use temperatures.

 Parylene HT, the newest commercially available variant of Parylene, replaces the alpha hydrogen atom of the N dimer with fluorine.
 This variant of Parylene is useful in high temperature applications (short term up to 450°C) and those in which long-term UV stability is required.
 Parylene HT also has the lowest coefficient of friction and dielectric constant, and the highest penetrating ability of the four variants.

 Because Parylene coatings are optically clear, there is an inherent level of difficulty involved in identifying if a component has been coated with Parylene.
-In the military and aerospace industries, for example, where failure is not an option, customers require a method to guarantee that a component is indeed Parylene coated.
+In the aerospace and defense industries, for example, where failure is not an option, customers require a method to guarantee that a component is indeed Parylene coated.
 SCS Parylene C-UVF coatings are formed when a special compound is incorporated into the Parylene C deposition process.
 The result is a coating that fluoresces under a black light, verifying that components are coated and ready for use, while maintaining the same electrical, mechanical and physical properties of Parylene C film.

 microRESIST® Antimicrobial Parylene Technology